 Are you shopping for new kitchen knives, but can’t decide between Wusthof and Cangshan?

-On the other, you have Cangshan, the newcomer that launched in 2015.
+Cangshan is an industry newcomer, launching in 2015.
 Though the company is new, its knives have already won several Red Dot Awards for their elegant and functional design.

 In this comparison of Wusthof vs. Cangshan, I explain how these kitchen knives compare in terms of design (with lots of pictures), materials, sharpness, price, and much more.